Back

 Go from sign-up to your first API call in under five minutes.
-This guide walks you through account creation, key generation, and connecting Standard Compute to your favorite automation platform.
+This guide walks you through account creation, key generation, and connecting Standard Compute to your agent.

 Head to the Standard Compute website and click Sign Up.
 You can register with your email address.
 Once your account is confirmed you will be taken straight to the Dashboard.

-All new accounts start on a free trial so you can test the API before committing to a plan.
+All new accounts start on the free tier so you can test the API before committing to a plan.
 No credit card is required to get started.

 From the Dashboard, navigate to the API Keys section and click Create New Key.
-Give your key a descriptive name such as "n8n Production" or "Zapier Staging" so you can identify it later.
+Give your key a descriptive name such as "OpenClaw Production" or "OpenCode Staging" so you can identify it later.

 Your full API key is shown only once at the time of creation.
 Copy it and store it somewhere secure — a password manager or an environment variable in your deployment.
 If you lose the key, you can revoke it and create a new one at any time.